-- 3.1.11 An alteration or extension or alteration must consider the impact on the street scene.

-An alteration or extension must: - Enhance and strengthen the local distinctiveness of an area, for example reflect the pattern and spacing of buildings; - ii) Not normally project forward of the principle elevation, or that fronting the public domain.
+- 3.1.11 An alteration or extension must consider the impact on the street scene.
+An alteration or extension must: - i) Enhance and strengthen the local distinctiveness of an area, for example reflect the pattern and spacing of buildings; - ii) Not normally project forward of the principal elevation, or that fronting the public domain.
 One exception would be the addition of a porch; and - iii) Respect local styles and features to maintain local distinctiveness.

-Nesting birds/ bat roosts
+Nesting birds/bat roosts

 3.1.12 The impact of the alteration or extension on protected and other species such as House Martins, Swallows and Swifts must be considered.
-It must also be ensured that suitable protection, conservation, enhancement or mitigation measures are undertaken.
+It must also be ensured that suitable protection, conservation, enhancement or mitigation measures are undertaken, such as retention of entrance points to bat roosts or the provision of swift bricks or house martin boxes.